Dr Sarah Dodd

 - Position: Lecturer in Chinese Studies

-- Areas of expertise: Contemporary and classical Chinese fiction; science fiction and fantasy; Chinese cinema; translation
+- Areas of expertise: Contemporary and classical Chinese fiction; science fiction and fantasy; Chinese cinema; comparative literature

 - Email: S.Dodd@leeds.ac.uk

 - Phone: +44(0)113 343 3464

 - Location: 4.21 Michael Sadler Building

 - Website: The Leeds Centre for New Chinese Writing